Good Sense Lice Killing Shampoo, Step 1

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using Good Sense Lice Killing Shampoo, Step 1 (piperonyl butoxide and pyrethrins topical)?
+What should I avoid while using Good Sense Lice Killing Shampoo, Step 1?

 Avoid close contact with others until the infection has been cured.
 Also avoid sharing hair combs, hair accessories, hats, clothing, bed linens, pillows, and other items of personal use.

-What other drugs will affect Good Sense Lice Killing Shampoo, Step 1 (piperonyl butoxide and pyrethrins topical)?
+What other drugs will affect Good Sense Lice Killing Shampoo, Step 1?

 It is not likely that other drugs you take orally or inject will have an effect on topically applied piperonyl butoxide and pyrethrins.
 But many drugs can interact with each other.
 Tell each of your health care providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.